Yacht Charter US Virgin Islands

 Crewed Yacht charter or Bareboat?

 Where it comes to a Virgin Island yacht charter you have two choices - bareboat or crewed yacht charter.
 Both have their own advantages.

 No sailing qualifications or not confident enough to bareboat charter yourself?
-That's no problem when it comes to yacht charter - you can take on a skipper and crew for the week or two touring USVI waters!
-With a crewed yacht charter you have someone aboard who knows the ropes and the best places to visit on your sailing holiday.
-They will know the best spots for what you want, be it hideaway restaurants or the best diving and snorkelling reefs on the islands!
-Costing as little as $100 a day (depending on the size and type of vessel) you will get the very best from your yacht charter holiday with one aboard.
+That's no problem when it comes to yacht charter - you can take on a captain and crew for the week or two touring USVI waters!
+With a crewed yacht charter you have someone aboard who knows the ropes and the best places to visit on your sailing vacation.
+They will know the best spots for what you want, be it hideaway restaurants or the best diving and snorkeling reefs on the islands!
+Costing as little as $100 a day (depending on the size and type of vessel) you will get the very best from your yacht charter vacation with one aboard.
 Don't forget the tip at the end of the week!

 Bareboat yacht charter

 A competent sailor?
 Have the qualifications required?
 Dreaming all year of casting off and exploring the islands with just you and your friends?
 A bareboat charter is just the thing for you.
 This is cheaper than a captained yacht charter but you also get the privacy of being in your chosen group without a stranger in your midst.
 You get to choose your own adventure and go at your own pace - not a bad thing for a vacation to recharge your batteries ahead of rejoining the rat race...

 Do you need a licence to charter in USVI?